-During the 2025–26 academic year, the CMSA will be hosting a seminar on Geometry and Quantum Theory, organized by Dan Freed and Vasily Krylov.
+During the 2025–26 academic year, the Harvard Mathematics Department and CMSA will jointly host a seminar on Geometry and Quantum Theory, organized by Dan Freed and Vasily Krylov.
 The seminar will meet on Tuesdays from 4:15–6:30 pm (Eastern Time).

 The seminar will take place in Science Center 507, 1 Oxford Street, Cambridge MA.